openath/athlib/README.md

 # athlib

-A library of functions, data and schema for Athletics (i.e. Track and Field)
+Athlib is a library of functions, data and schema for Athletics (i.e. Track and Field)

 We're building lots of sites for the sport of athletics.
 When we find something common and testable, we aim to place it here.
 This library should contain